diyessi/explications/content/articles/srt1.md

 The following explanations include symbolic and actual binary results from [simh IBM 704 emulation](https://github.com/open-simh/simh) of the bit manipulations corresponding to the two fraction limits and one intermediate fraction for each of the two fraction ranges.
 Symbolic representations of the characteristic and fraction are in terms of the original characteristic bits `C` and fraction bits `F`.
 For example, if `C = 01101100` then `C[2-5]` is `1101` and `C[1-5]` is `01101`.
 Literals may be interspersed, as in `0 C[2,3] 1 = 0111`.

-At the start of instruction `MISRT1011`, `AC` holds a positive normalized floating point value, such as the following:
+At the start of instruction `MISRT1011`, `AC` holds a positive normalized floating point value, such as one of the following:
 ```
  x  | S | QP | CHAR     | FRACTION
     | 0 | 00 | C[1-8]   | F[1-27]